This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 What are the pros and cons?

-You can spend your Nectar points at a range of different retailers, including Eurostar, Sky Store and Caffè Nero.
-You can also choose to donate your points to a local or national charity if you want to.
+You can spend your Nectar points at a range of different retailers, including Eurostar and Uber.
+You can also choose to donate your points to a local or national charity.

 The rate of Nectar points to money spent at Sainsbury’s only actually equates to 0.5%.
 So, for every £100 you spend at Sainsbury’s, you’ll only actually receive 50p in rewards.
 Compared to some other loyalty schemes, this doesn’t seem like a huge incentive to shop.